sst/guide/_examples/how-to-add-a-custom-domain-to-a-serverless-api.md

    The code that's run when your API is invoked is placed in the `src/` directory of your project.

-## Setting up our routes
+## Setting up an API

-Let's start by setting up the routes for our API.
+Let's start by setting up an API

 {%change%} Replace the `lib/MyStack.js` with the following.